 Ovo Energy customer score

-Ovo Energy came joint-ninth, along with and , out of 35 energy companies rated by 7,355 members of the public in the annual Which? customer survey.
-A couple of years ago it was the top-scoring supplier.
+Ovo Energy came joint-eighth, along with Sainsbury's Energy, out of 25 energy companies rated by 7,460 members of the public in the annual Which? customer survey.
+A few years ago it was the top-scoring supplier.

 Ovo Energy score breakdown

 The graphic below shows the breakdown of its score from our latest survey.

 Scroll down to read the full Which? verdict on Ovo Energy, plus how its prices compare with other energy suppliers.